Unimodular matrix: Total unimodularity

-(TU matrix) is a matrix for which every square non-singular submatrix is unimodular.
-Equivalently, every square submatrix has determinant 0, +1 or −1.
+(TU matrix) is a matrix for which every square submatrix has determinant 0, +1 or −1.
 A totally unimodular matrix need not be square itself.
 From the definition it follows that any submatrix of a totally unimodular matrix is itself totally unimodular (TU).
 Furthermore it follows that any TU matrix has only 0, +1 or −1 entries.
 The converse is not true, i.e., a matrix with only 0, +1 or −1 entries is not necessarily unimodular.
 A matrix is TU if and only if its transpose is TU.